London 2 North East

-London 2 North East is an English level 7 Rugby Union League.
+Counties 1 Eastern Counties (formerly London 2 North East) is an English level 7 Rugby Union League.
 When this division began in 1987 it was known as London 3 North East, changing to its current name ahead of the 2009–10 season.
-It is made up of teams predominantly from north east London, Cambridgeshire, Suffolk, Norfolk and Essex.
-The twelve teams play home and away matches from September through to April.
-Each year all clubs in the division also take part in the RFU Intermediate Cup - a level 7 national competition.
+Following the RFU's Adult Competition Review, from season 2022-23 it adopted its current name Counties 1 Eastern Counties.